5 Benefits Of Bone Broth For Dogs

-If you had beef for one of your meals, you can keep the bones to be used for your broth.
+If you had beef for one of your meals, keep the bones to be used for your broth.
 The most exquisite parts are the knuckles, joints, feet, and marrow bones as these bones are gelatin-rich.
 Your dogs will love you even more the moment they smell the sweet alluring scent coming out from your pot.
 For some extra added flavor, throw in some side meaty bones like oxtail, shank, short ribs and so on to enhance the savory taste in your bone soup.

 Bones of younger animals are a fine selection as it contains a lot of soft cartilage.
 These soft cartilages are full of rich nutrients and are easy to digest in a dog’s stomach.
 For this reason, veal bones are particularly expensive for making bone stock.

 Making a bone soup from raw bones is a labor of love for your dogs as you will need to have the patience to boil the broth at a low heat temperature.
 It involves a slow simmering process as you boil the contents of the ingredients to extract the amino acids, gelatin and other nutrients from the bones into the broth.

 Bone broths are exceptionally beneficial for senior dogs.
 As they transition into old age, their bones’ cartilage begins to wear out in their joints and deteriorates over time.